 The best time to drink matcha tea is either first thing in the morning for energy or later in the afternoon when you might need to be more mentally alert, calm and focused.
 Athletes drink matcha before, during or even after training or a big event to enhance performance and aid recovery.

-Ideally, matcha should be stored in an air-tight container in a cool, dark place — like your refrigerator.
+Ideally, matcha should be stored in an air-tight container in a cool dark place.

-Our Tea Lover’s matcha is grown in green mountain fields west of Kagoshima near the southern-most tip of Japan while our Foodies and Baristas matcha comes from lush tea fields east of Kyoto.
+Our Tea Lover’s matcha is grown in green mountain fields west of Kagoshima near the southern-most tip of Japan while our Foodies and Baristas matcha comes from lush tea fields east of Kyoto (see map).

 Yes, we adhere to the FSSC 22000 Food Safety System Certification framework for managing food safety responsibilities.
 Additionally, My Matcha Life® is one of just three (3) companies whose matcha tea is independently tested by American authorities for radiation.
 We also do regular tests for traces of heavy metal and bacterial contamination.